omeroot/word-pocket/README.md

-display most marked words on browser. click 'spell extension' on right click menu. send sentence to service
+display most marked words on browser. click 'spell extension' on right click menu. send sentence to service.extension find your most marked words and mark it on html

+- JETTY SERVER
+- SPRING CORE
-##JETTY SERVER,SPRING CORE,DATA SERIALIZATION FOR STORAGE
+- DATA SERIALIZATION FOR STORAGE

-###jdk8
+###java 1.8